 Monuments, archaeological remains, and histories illustrating the development of the earliest states and urban centers of the Ancient Mediterranean, including Athens, Rome, Carthage, and Jerusalem.
 Same as JS 231.
 Prerequisite: Sophomore standing or consent of instructor.

-Monuments, material remains, and sculpture and other arts illustrating the development of Greco-Roman and other ancient Italian civilizations to 330 A. D. Same as ARTH 416.
+Monuments, material remains, and sculpture and other arts illustrating the development of Greek civilization to 323 B.C.
+Same as ARTH 415.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: A course in ancient history, art, or language, or consent of instructor.

 Provides college credit for a student's internship experience in a field directly related to Classics (including but not limited to any related fields to Classical Civilization, Classical/Mediterranean Archaeology, Classical Languages, site analysis of Study Abroad related to Greece/Italy).
 Students are required to find their own internship opportunity as well as a faculty supervisor during the term in which they are enrolled for the course.
 1 to 4 undergraduate hours.
 No graduate credit.
 Approved for Letter and S/U grading.
 May be repeated in separate terms to a maximum of 6 credits.
 Prerequisite: At least 2 courses in Classics or consent of faculty supervisor and the Director of Undergraduate Studies.
 Restricted to Classics Majors.